-- Brachytherapy: Radiation therapy can be delivered with catheters to precise location to radiate small areas with high energy
+- Brachytherapy: Radiation therapy can be delivered with catheters to a precise location to radiate small areas using high energy.

 - Stereotactic Body Radiation Therapy (SBRT): Radiation therapy can be delivered into specific small areas with high intensity using innovative computerized machines.

 - Chemotherapy Chemotherapy at DF/BWCC uses anticancer drugs to kill cancer cells throughout the entire body.
 Chemotherapy is often used before or after surgery or alone in the most advanced cases of lung cancer.
 The purpose is to shrink the tumor so it can be surgically removed.
-Chemotherapy is often used in conjunction with radiation.
-Chemotherapy experts work closely with your surgeon to create a personalized treatment plan.
+Chemotherapy is often used in conjunction with radiation, and chemotherapy experts work closely with your surgeon to create a personalized treatment plan.

 - Clinical trials and targeted therapy Biological drugs now exist that target specific lung tumors based on their genetic makeup.
 DF/BWCC has developed some of these approaches and every tumor is analyzed for its genetic make-up in order to maximize patient benefit and tailor the best therapy for each patient.

-- Photodynamic therapy (PDT), a type of laser treatment that involves injecting photosensitizing chemicals into the bloodstream.
+- Photodynamic therapy (PDT) is a type of laser treatment that involves injecting photosensitizing chemicals into the bloodstream.
 For lung cancer, the light is delivered through a bronchoscope inserted through the mouth or nose.
 PDT is generally used for very early bronchial cancers or advanced cancers blocking an airway.

-When you come to our clinic you will meet many members of the team who will carefully review your medical history and studies.
+When you become a patient of The Lung Center you will meet many members of the team who will carefully review your medical history and studies.
 In addition, you will receive a thorough diagnostic examination where you will receive a recommendation for a therapy tailored just for you, based on your cancer type, stage and wishes.

 Go to our online health library to learn more about lung cancer.